‘Joy born from the womb of sadness’: When Pope Francis flew 12 people out of Europe’s biggest migrant camp

 The refugee families received housing assistance for a year after arriving in Rome, and they continue to receive help for integration and studying, a Sant’Egidio official said.

 The Alshakarji family lives in a second-floor apartment on the outskirts of Rome, where much of the furniture is donated, and where one of the only decorations is a flag used by Syria in periods before the Assad family took power.
 Aside from that, they have few other reminders of home.
-Ahmad Ramy, the father, said the family brought only one object on their journey across Turkey, into Greece and then to Rome — a metal utensil for scooping and shaping falafel.
+Ahmad Ramy, the father, said the family brought only one object on their journey across Turkey into Greece and then to Rome: a metal utensil for scooping and shaping falafel.

+One recent evening, he went to the kitchen to retrieve it.
 He described how, shortly before boarding the papal plane, there’d been a disagreement among security officials about whether the sharp-edged object was okay to have on the flight.

 “We thought the plane might not take off,” Ahmad said with a laugh.